|MORGELLONS MORPHOLOGY (2006 - Revised 2010)|

-The external cell wall or their epidermis, can apparently absorb surrounding liquids (fungus and worm behavior, osmosis) and assume its color.
+The external cell wall or their epidermis, can apparently absorb surrounding liquids and assume its color.
 In this case, it was blood. (note photos below).

 If, according to some statements that Morgellons could only be a kind of mite or worm, then one has to imagine that a worm or mite could produce around itself many bizarre fibers, which can move.
 But the fact is there are no cocoon-spinning or thread-producing subspecies under mites or kinds of worms.

 Some of the black filaments or fuzz are all rolled up together with some glassy fibers, and when aroused on the skin give the impression of black specks.
 Bundles of colored fibers soaked in protoplasm can also have the appearance of black specks, depending on the perspective and light of the viewer, and because it has to do with light-reflecting or light-absorbing properties of the fibers.